Shadowjumper3000/AlcoholTracker/README.md

 To run the Alcohol Tracker locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/alcohol-tracker.git`
+1. Download HTML
-2. Open the project in your favorite code editor.
+2. Open HTML
-3. Open the `index.html` file in a web browser.

 ## Usage